| Book of Mormon | Annotations |

 the divinity of Christ.
 I think the Book of Mormon itself teaches that

+seeking evidence is valid and good.
 2 Ne 11:4, 6-7 - Nephi’s “soul delighteth in proving unto

 [his] people the truth.”